 For some clients, you may suggest that they limit their health news or social media consumption if it is causing undue stress without providing any additional utility.
 For example, once they’ve chosen a single reliable resource like the WHO, they could limit checking that resource to no more than a few minutes a day.
 You might also advise that they avoid checking the news before bedtime.

 While you should encourage your clients to take reasonable precautions to protect themselves, that means you may need to discuss what “reasonable” looks like.
-Someone could take every precaution in the world and still get sick.
-Or, they could do nothing and stay healthy.
-But as with most things, the most effective route is somewhere in the middle.
+Even someone who is very careful may still get sick, and that uncertainty is hard to sit with, but it’s still essential to take precautions to reduce the risk.
 Look out for signs that your client is more focused on controlling their anxiety than following the recommended guidelines to protect their health.

 Remind your clients that anxiety serves a purpose: to warn us about potential threats.
-The coronavirus is a real threat–as is the common cold–but that doesn’t mean it’s as hazardous as our fears lead us to believe.
+Although the coronavirus is a real threat that should be taken seriously, that doesn’t mean our anxiety always drives us toward the best behaviors.
 We want our clients to pay attention to anxiety without always needing to listen to it, especially if it’s prompting them to take extreme steps that disregard expert guidance.
 No matter what we do, there will always be some risk and uncertainty.
-One of the most powerful things we can offer our clients is to help them learn to live with uncertainty while still investing in the things they care about.
+One of the most powerful things we can offer our clients is helping them learn to live with uncertainty while still investing in the things they care about.

-The coronavirus outbreak is likely far from over.
-The next few weeks and months will bring changing conditions, evolving statistics, and more questions from clients.
+This pandemic is likely far from over.
+The weeks and months ahead will bring changing conditions, evolving statistics, and more questions from clients.
 Be prepared with facts and reliable sources, which can you employ alongside your knowledge of each client.

 And don’t forget to be kind to yourself.
 As a provider, you face added pressure not only to keep yourself and your loved ones healthy, but to support the mental health of your clients.
 That can be a lot.
 Talk to your fellow providers in consultation groups, keep up self-care routines such as exercise or practicing mindfulness, and seek out more support if you need it.